Lady Lovely Locks

 Lady Lovely Locks and the Pixietails is a character property created by American Greetings subsidiary Those Characters from Cleveland (creators of Strawberry Shortcake, Care Bears and Popples among others) in the mid-1980s which soon expanded into a toyline by Mattel.
-An animated television series produced by DIC Animation City was produced in 1987, running for a single series of ten half-hour episodes (each consisting of two segments); and was syndicated by LBS Communications on the Kideo TV strand.
+An animated television series by DIC Animation City, it was released in 1987, running for a single series of ten half-hour episodes (each consisting of two segments) and was syndicated by LBS Communications on the Kideo TV strand.

 Animated series

-Lady Lovely Locks is the princess of the Kingdom of Lovely Locks.
+Lady LovelyLocks is the princess of the Kingdom of LovelyLocks.
 She and her friends are aided by the Pixietails in keeping the kingdom safe from its enemies.
-Among the hero characters of the show are Lady Lovely Locks, Maiden Fair Hair, Maiden Curly Crown, the Pixietails, Prince Strong Heart, Shining Glory, Silky Pup (a puppy), and Silky Mane (a pony).
-The main villains are Duchess Ravenwaves, Hairball and Comb Gnomes, the latter of whom tend to speak in rhyme.
+Among the hero characters of the show are Lady LovelyLocks, Maiden FairHair, Maiden CurlyCrown, the Pixietails, Prince StrongHeart, ShiningGlory, SilkyPup (a puppy), and SilkyMane (a horse).
+The main villains are Duchess RavenWaves, HairBall, and their Comb Gnomes, the latter of whom tend to speak in rhyme.
 The show was cancelled after one season.

 The series was produced by the French and Japanese animators of Rainbow Brite and Jem, among other 1980s cartoons.
 The music for the series was composed by Shuki Levy and Haim Saban and supervised by Marty Wereski.
-The original "Lady Lovely Locks" theme song was composed by Shuki Levy and produced by the music department of Saban Productions and performed by Donna De Lory.
+The original "Lady LovelyLocks" theme song was composed by Shuki Levy and produced by the music department of Saban Productions and performed by Donna De Lory.
 The original full theme song can be heard on Shuki Levy's official website.

-Hi-Tops Video released five Lady Lovely Locks videos in the 1980s.
+Hi-Tops Video released five Lady LovelyLocks videos in the 1980s.
 These videos have since reappeared on the market.
-They resurfaced as part of the DVD set "Girls Rule Vol. 1" which included the following cartoon series: Jem, Rainbow Brite, and Lady Lovely Locks.
-Several of the episodes are also available on a DVD in the "Biggest DVD Ever" series for Lady Lovely Locks.
-Two episodes have never been collected except on the Australian VHS edition.
+They resurfaced as part of the DVD set "Girls Rule Vol. 1" which included the following cartoon series: Jem, Rainbow Brite, and Lady LovelyLocks.
+Several of the episodes are also available on a DVD in the "Biggest DVD Ever" series for Lady LovelyLocks.
+Two episodes have never been collected except on the Australian VHS edition, and German DVD releases.
 As of 2024, the series is currently owned by WildBrain.